Thamir-73/ideagnUpdated/source/_posts/humility.md

 without ever finding out what the real world, has to say about that,

-or even what you could be capable of had you actually tired that specific thing.
+or even what you could be capable of had you actually tried that specific thing.

 The psychology behind this is because humility is actually a great disguise for fear.